-The vehicle is equipped with either a single USB port or dual USB ports located in the center stack.
-External devices such as iPods[®].
-MP3 players, and USB storage devices may be connected.
+This vehicle has a 3.5 mm (1/8 in) auxiliary input and two USB ports on the center stack.
+External devices such as iPods, MP3 players, and USB storage devices may be connected.

-Bluetooth®
+Bluetooth

-The Bluetooth® system allows users with a Bluetooth-enabled mobile phone to make and receive hands-free calls using the vehicle audio system and controls.
+The Bluetooth system allows users with a Bluetooth-enabled cell phone to make and receive hands-free calls using the vehicle audio system and controls.

-The Bluetooth-enabled mobile phone must be paired with the in-vehicle Bluetooth system before it can be used in the vehicle.
+The Bluetooth-enabled cell phone must be paired with the in-vehicle Bluetooth system before it can be used in the vehicle.
 Not all phones will support all functions.